m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-2.md

 ![](https://assets.omscs.io/notes/0180.png)

 1. Routing only on destination IP prefix - The routing is decided based on the destination prefix IP of the incoming packet.
-There’s no flexibility to customize rules for example based on the traffic application or the source/destination network.
+There's no flexibility to customize rules for example based on the traffic application or the source/destination network.

 2. Networks have little control over end-to-end paths - Networks can only select paths advertised by direct neighbors.
 Networks cannot directly control preferred paths but instead have to rely on indirect mechanisms such as “AS Path prepending”.